RomanShtyk/books/tech/Java_concurrency_in_practice.md

-## Java Concurrency in Practice
+8/10 - Must read for JVM programmers, I don't like java code, though

-by Brian Goetz
+## Java Concurrency in Practice by Brian Goetz

 #### Chapter 1: Introduction